boranseckin/rocks/README.md

 [`Object`](src/object.rs).
 Objects are an umbrella term for all types of values in Rocks including literals, functions, classes and instances. [`Statements`](src/stmt.rs) are pieces of code that do not produce a value but instead perform some action.
 These actions modify the state of the program and thus, are called side-effects.
-For example, a variable decleration or an if clause would be classified as statements.
+For example, a variable declaration or an if clause would be classified as statements.

 For example, the string `print 1 + 2;` would be converted into the following AST: